Asabeneh/30-Days-Of-Python/day_027_git_and_code_review/practice/solutions.md

 # Solution route: Day 27

-Use this guide after attempting the the numbered exercises in this lesson.
+Use this guide after attempting the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 27: Git and Code Review for Security Changes**.

 ## Review checkpoints